In this article

 Source: g2.com

 While Zapier positions itself as a solution for businesses of all sizes, from small companies and startups to large enterprises, users have noted that subscription prices are becoming less affordable for smaller companies and teams.
-Despite its robust features, Zapier pricing becomes a sensitive issue when choosing this platform, suggesting that it is primarily oriented towards mid-sized businesses or larger enterprises.
+Despite its strong feature set, Zapier pricing becomes a sensitive issue when choosing this platform, suggesting that it is primarily oriented towards mid-sized businesses or larger enterprises.

 Source: g2.com